 According to IPOS, a trade mark is a sign used by a person in the course of business or trade to distinguish his goods or services from those of other traders.
 Under the Trade Mark Law, a trade mark include letters, words, names, signatures, numerals, devices, brands, labels, tickets, shapes, colors, aspects of packaging or any combination of these.
+It can be represented graphically as a company's name or logo.
 In order for a trade mark to be registered, it must be distinctive and capable of distinguishing the goods and/or services of the owner from similar goods and/or services of other trader.
 A trademark registration is valid for 10 years from the date of application.
 Protection can last indefinitely subject to the payment of renewal fees every 10 years, and with proper use of the mark.